kdaily/aws-cli/proposals/pr-contrib-guide.md

 1. There is consensus with the maintainers on an implementation plan.

 Once these criteria have been met, an issue is available for the community to contribute.
+The issue will be labeled and added to a queue where users interested in contributing can discover what is available.

-If it's not something that the maintainers feel should be added, the issue should be left for community discussion and upvotes.
-A comment should be added by the maintainers to describe how users can advocate for the feature with more use cases, or vote for the issue using reactions.
+All issues are subject to existing automated issue closure mechanisms, which will prompt for community input before they are automatically closed if there are not enough upvotes ([TBD]) and no activity (comments or upvotes) for [TBD;

-All issues are subject to existing stale and ancient issue closure mechanisms, which will prompt for community input before they are automatically closed.
+currently a year].

 ### Implementation

 Any issue that has been marked as available is open for a community contribution through a GitHub pull request.
-A user can start implementing an open issue using the CONTRIBUTING guide as a reference.
+A user can comment on an issue that they would like to contribute.
+They can then start implementing an open issue using the CONTRIBUTING guide as a reference.

 When an issue is being worked on by a contributor, maintainers will provide guidance and support during the implementation process.
 They will engage with